Department for Transport road maintenance ratings across 153 UK councils

 View reportCalderdale

-Yorkshire & Humber13% of 1,150km of residential roads in RED condition
+West Yorkshire18% of residential roads now in RED condition

 View reportEast Riding of Yorkshire

-Yorkshire & HumberRED on spend — 22% of U-roads in RED condition
+Yorkshire and the HumberRED on spend — 22% of U-roads in RED condition

 View reportHull

-Yorkshire & HumberStrategic bus-route RED more than doubled in 2024
+Yorkshire and the HumberStrategic bus-route RED more than doubled in 2024

 View reportNorth East Lincolnshire